aosabook/500lines/sampler/README.md

 If we had tried to compute just the PMF using the `gamma` function, we would have ended up with `gamma(1000 + 1) / gamma(1000 + 1)`, which results in a `nan` value (even though we can see that it should be 1).
-But, because we do the computation in log-space, it's not an issue and we don't need to worry about it!
+But, because we do the computation with logarithms, it's not an issue and we don't need to worry about it!

 ## Sampling Magical Items, Revisited